fridadonate01-prog/dsa-2026-101-G14/docs/PROBLEM.md

     - Justify which data structure or algorithm you would use / have used to improve runtime complexity / latency.
     - Describe its current runtime complexity and the improved runtime complexity.
     - Describe any trade-offs or downsides of your approach regarding latency or memory usage.

+# Deliverables & grade

+By the end of the project, every team must deliver:

+- Source code for the program in your GitHub repository.
+(40% of the labs grade)
+  - This grade includes using GitHub branches, PRs and proper commit names.
+- [A report](#report).
+(10% of the labs grade)

+After each lab, there is a small individual test (10% of the labs grade).
+At the end of the project, we will also interview each member individually (40% of the labs grade).
+You must pass the interview to pass the labs.

+## Use of AI

+You **may** use AI to:
+- Ask conceptual questions and clarify theory.
+- Summarize course material or external resources.
+- Test your understanding (e.g. “Why does this approach fail?”).
+- Debug errors and troubleshoot unexpected behavior.
+- Generate small, abstract examples (e.g. “How do I read query parameters in FastAPI?”)

+You **may NOT** use AI to:
+- Generate complete solutions or large portions of your project code. (e.g. “Implement the /files endpoint for my HDFS system.”)
+- Use AI in agentic mode

+To ensure AI supports learning rather than replacing it, we will rely on the following:
+- Frequent commits that reflect genuine, incremental progress.
+- A final interview, where you must demonstrate ownership and understanding of your code.
+- Tests including small coding questions which must be completed without AI assistance.

+Failure to demonstrate understanding will be treated the same as not having written the code yourself.

+## The interview

+During the interview, we expect you to understand and be able to explain any part of the codebase:
+- Implementation details
+- Design decisions
+- Conceptual understanding about the algorithms and data structures you use
+- Runtime complexity and trade-offs
+- Any answer from your report

 # Reference